How to Get More Commercial Real Estate Clients in 2026 (With AI)

 Q2 (April-June): Peak Transaction Season

-Highest activity period for commercial real estate.
-68% of annual lease transactions occur in Q2-Q3 (CCIM Market Data 2026).
-Companies want to avoid moving during holidays and prefer summer transitions when business disruption is minimized.
+Historically the highest activity period for commercial real estate.
+A large share of annual lease transactions concentrate in Q2-Q3 because companies want to avoid moving during holidays and prefer summer transitions when business disruption is minimized.

 Q3 (July-September): Occupancy & Strategic Planning